Back to top

 Step 1: Identify the overdose.

 Opioids suppress the body's urge to breathe.
-If someone is not breathing or is struggling to breathe, try calling the person's name and rubbing your knuckles on his or her chest.
-If there's still no response, he or she could be experiencing an overdose.
+If someone is not breathing or is struggling to breathe, try calling the person's name and rubbing your knuckles on their chest.
+If there's still no response, they could be experiencing an overdose.

 Other signs of overdose are blue or pale skin color, small pupils, low blood pressure, slow heartbeat, slow or shallow breathing, snoring sound, and gasping for breath.